What To Do When You Get in a Car Accident

 - Identify and talk to witnesses.
 If you are able to do so, identify any witnesses and get their contact information.
 Listen to what they say but do not talk to them about your impressions of how the accident happened.
 Leave those comments for the police.

 - Think before you talk.
-Reflect on what you are going to say before talking to the police.
+Reflect on what you are going to say before talking to the police and filing a car accident report.
 Be truthful and as detailed as possible but if you don’t know or remember something, say so.
 Don’t make conclusions based on matters not actually seen or heard by you.

 - Take pictures with your phone.
 If possible, take pictures of all of the vehicles with your smartphone or camera before they are moved.
 If your vehicle is a hazard to other vehicles, however, move it off the road if that can be done safely, then take pictures.